"If there is one thing I know,

 The espoused program of world dominance is

 known by insiders as "Pax Americana" (Amer. peace).
-"The

-for the long-distance deployment of U.S. troops."
+access arrangements for the long-distance deployment of U.S. troops."

 serving in Bush administration)